cpp-for-yourself/lectures-and-homeworks/lectures/cmake_install.md

 After the `find_package` is called, the `print_hello` executable can use the functionality from `some_library` which is part of the `core_project`.

 <!-- org: use travolta animation -->
-Note how we do not create the `some_library` before linking it to our new executable `print_hello` as it gets exported from the previously-installed `core_project` and the project builds when we call the commands very similar to those [we already know](cmake.md#build-generation-with-cmake), given that the `core_package` was installed before-wise into the `/tmp/install` folder:
+Note how we do not explicitly create the `some_library` before linking it to our new executable `print_hello` as it gets exported from the previously-installed `core_project` when we call the `find_package` command.
+The `dependent_project` builds when we call the commands very similar to those [we already know](cmake.md#build-generation-with-cmake), with a tiny addition of providing CMake with a `CMAKE_PREFIX_PATH` variable that points to the `/tmp/install` folder where, in this example, we chose to install the `core_project`:

 ```cmd
 # Note that -B flag requires at least CMake version 3.13